Creation of plate 24

 Now each image can be simply modified: The brightness of one image, as against the other,

 blended.
-Colours of certain areas can be altered with filters.
+Colours of certain areas can be adjusted with filters.
 The

-position of each image, relative to each other, can be adjusted.
+position of each image, relative to each other, can be altered.
 Or even the

-size, of one image as against the other, can easily be altered.
+size, of one image as against the other, can easily be changed.
 One of the

 images could be distorted, reflected, or be changed in to a pattern by the use of a